Help Center

 Condition operators

-The following condition operators are available in the basic timeline query builder.
+The condition operators in the table below are available in the basic timeline query builder.

 Condition operator